-The shared qualifier is used to declare variables that have storage shared between all work items compute shader local work group.
+The shared qualifier is used to declare global variables that have storage shared between all work items compute shader local work group.
 Variables declared as shared may only be used in compute shaders (see section 2.6 "Compute Processor").
+Any other declaration of a shared variable is a compile-time error.
 Shared variables are implicitly coherent.
 That is, writes to shared variables from one shader invocation will eventually be seen by other invocations within the same local work group.